mahozad/vlc-setup/README.md

                appResourcesRootDir = rootDir.resolve("myAssets/") // <projectRoot>/myAssets/
    ```
 3. Then specify the plugin options in the `vlcSetup{}` block in the build.gradle\[.kts] file
-   (specifically, the path for each OS (same path above suffixed with `/<OS name>` where the plugin should put the VLC plugin files):
+   (specifically, the same path above suffixed with `/<OS name>` for each OS where VLC files should be placed):
    ```kotlin
    vlcSetup {
        vlcVersion = "3.0.21"